GambitResearch/kubeonoff/README.md

 ## Quickstart

 Kubeonoff is a small web app that needs to be deployed to a specific k8s namespace.
 It is totally namespace specific.
-To manage muliple namespaces in the same cluster, kubeonoff needs to be deployed for each namespace.
+To manage multiple namespaces in the same cluster, kubeonoff needs to be deployed for each namespace.

 The file `deploy/kubeonoff.yaml` contains a sample deployment manifest, including a kubeonoff Service, a Deployment, as well a service account and RBAC permissions:

-    kubectl -n you-namespace apply -f deploy/kubeonoff.yaml
+    kubectl -n your-namespace apply -f deploy/kubeonoff.yaml

 Now you can find out the service IP: